Khojaly massacre: Video footage and photographs

 The site of the Khojaly mass killing was filmed on videotape by Azerbaijani journalist Chingiz Mustafayev, who was accompanied by the Russian journalist Yuri Romanov in the first helicopter flight to the scene of the tragedy.
 Romanov described in his memoir how he looked out of the window of the helicopter and jumped back from an incredibly horrible view.
 The whole area up to the horizon was covered with dead bodies of women, elderly people and boys and girls of all ages, from newly born to teenagers.
 Amid the mass of bodies two caught his sight.
 An old woman with uncovered grey head was lying face down next to a little girl in a blue jacket.
 Their legs were tied with barbed wire, and the old woman's hands were tied as well.
 Both were shot in their heads, and the little girl in her last move was stretching out her hands to her dead grandmother.
 Shocked, Romanov initially forgot about his camera, but started filming after recovering from the shock.
 However, the helicopter came under the fire, and they had to leave.

+Dana Mazalová

-Czech journalist Dana Mazalova said that in Baku she had seen Chingiz Mustafayev's unedited footage of the dead bodies without the signs of mutilation that were shown in later footage.
+Czech journalist Dana Mazalová said that in Baku she had seen Chingiz Mustafayev's unedited footage of the dead bodies without the signs of mutilation that were shown in later footage.

+Mazalová, who recalled Mustafayev told her about the massacre, claimed that Azeri forces committed a massacre of Meskhetian Turks and placed the bodies there to disrupt a Commission on Security and Cooperation in Europe meeting for the conflict a month later.

+Ayaz Mutalibov

+Former Azerbaijani President Ayaz Mutalibov repeatedly linked the Khojaly massacre to the militia of Abulfaz Elchibey's Popular Front, claiming that it was done in an attempt to oust him from power.
+He repeated this claim to Mazalová.